jadecobra/python_tdd_exercises/source/how_to/telephone/telephone_w_unittest.rst

     git commit -am \
     'separate solution from tests'

-  the terminal_ shows a summary of the changes then goes back to the command line.

 :ref:`I can write solutions in a different module from the tests<separate and equal>`.